Association for University

 • Rod Motamedi – Conference Host 2026 (University of Massachusetts Amherst)

-• Marc Schaffer – Board Representative (St. Norbert College)
+• Marc Schaffer – AUBER Vice President (St. Norbert College)

-• April 30 – Deadline to apply to present your work at a conference session
+April – Ongoing submissions: Apply to present your work in a concurrent session

 Conference Host